jisuansiwei2017/SDCT-2017-Fall/src/group1/ChenZhixue Project10/Tokenizer/README.md

 ### Implementation

 - I run the program on Mac.
 I believe you can easily find the environment requirements online.
-- I have Xcode pre-installed, which is supposed to be sufficient since Lex is basically supported by C.
+- I have Xcode pre-installed (and maybe some Terminal Tools), which is supposed to be sufficient since Lex is basically supported by C.

 And here is what I type in terminal to run the tokenizer (cd to this folder of course):